MCP Setup

 | Best for | Most users | Custom environments, local dev |

-Section titled “Available Tools”The MCP server exposes 49 tools across 10 service domains:
+Section titled “Capabilities”The MCP server exposes 95 tools across these domains:

 Example Usage